Training & Education Opportunities

 A variety of emergency response training and education opportunities are available in the area and online.
 In addition to the training listed below, you may also contact us for a free safety tour of your school or business or a free preparedness presentation by calling 262-605-7900.
 The presentation involves discussion of local hazards and components of emergency planning.

-If you have training to offer that is open to the community, please let us know and we will include it on this page.
+If you have a training to offer that is open to the community, please let us know, and we will include it on this page.

 Wisconsin Emergency Management Classes

 The Wisconsin Emergency Management (WEM) Training Program offers an extensive array of training opportunities for emergency managers, law enforcement, fire, emergency medical services, public health, local officials and volunteer organizations.

 The Federal Emergency Management Agency (FEMA) offers a wide variety of classes.
 Many are available online.